Lab-Brat/labbrat.net/content/blog/irc_chats.md

 ### Step 1: Install The Lounge
-Installation is very simple and straightforward, as it is with almost all conteinterized software.
+Installation is very simple and straightforward, as it is with almost all containerized software.
 Navigate to any directory, and create a `docker-compose.yaml` with following content:
 ```yaml
 version: '2'